caitpj/d100_d400_income_predict/README.md

 The main analysis can be found at: `src/notebooks/final_report.ipynb`

 There is are other sub-analysis files, they are:
-- `src/tests/benchmark_pandas_polars.py` script that highlights the performance differences between Polars and Pandas on loading and cleaning the dataset.
+- `src/tests/benchmark_pandas_polars.py` script that highlights the performance differences between Polars and Pandas on loading and cleaning this specific dataset.
 - `src/notebooks/eda_cleaning.ipynb` exploratory data analysis.
 Lots more charts and info on how and why certain decisions were made in building the models.

 ## Installation